 The Ring VD comes out of the box with motion detection turned off.
 To activate motion detection, follow these steps:

 From the Ring Always Home App “Home” screen, tap on your doorbell icon.
 This will open a menu with several available functions.
 Tap on the “Motion Settings” button.
-You'll see a zone map similar to the screenshot below.
-Notice that all the zones are off:
+You'll see a blue overlay on your door camera image, similar to this:

-To activate motion zones, tap, then drag the slider in the “Motion Range” area up and down to adjust the detection range to match the approximate distance you want the Ring unit to detect movement.
+To activate motion zones, tap, then drag the slider left or right to adjust the detection range to match area you want the Ring unit to detect movement.
+When you have the range set where you'd like it, tap "Continue".

-Within the activated area, you can also toggle individual zones on or off by tapping on them.
+Now, you'll see three zones within the activated range area.
+You can toggle any of these individual zones on or off by tapping on them.
 This allows you to “mask off” areas where you don’t want motion to cause an alert.
-This could be a sidewalk or street, a tree that sways in the wind, or any other motion source that would cause nuisance triggers.
+This could include a sidewalk or street, a tree that sways in the wind, or any other motion source that would cause nuisance triggers.

 In my case, I masked off the area covering the front door itself, since I didn’t want the unit to trigger if I simply opened the front door for ventilation on a nice day.